-DAILY PERSONAL RESERVATIONS for Main Mine Explorer Tour A NEED TO BE MADE BY TELEPHONE no more than 48 hours in advance. - We DO NOT require prepayment unless you wish to - 01326 573 173 - please do not e-mail reservations as we often dont have sufficient time to look at our e-mail every day due to busy times and the reliance on volunteers from time to time.
+DAILY PERSONAL RESERVATIONS for Main Mine Explorer Tour A NEED TO BE MADE BY TELEPHONE no more than 48 hours in advance. - We DO NOT require prepayment unless you wish to - 01326 573 173 - please avoid disappointment and do not e-mail reservations as we usually do not have sufficient time to look at our e-mail every day due to busy times and the reliance on our volunteers from time to time.

 GROUP & PRIVATE CHARTER BOOKINGS Charters for groups are welcome at any reasonable time and booking enquiries should be made well in advance by telephone and followed up with an e-mail & all pertinent details.
 Prepayment will probably be required.

 CAR PARK Our car park is free but only for visitors to the mine who pay for admission to the gardens & museum or take a guided mine tour.
 It is not a car park to be used for any other purpose, please do not leave your car in our car park and go for a walk unless you have obtained a pre-paid car park ticket from our booking office.
 DOGS are NOT permitted in the car park and must NOT be allowed out of your car.
 We are a Wildlife PROTECTED ZONE.

 The turning apron in front of our gates is the private property of Poldark Demesne and is a coach and bus turning space only.
 It is also the Poldark Mine Bus Stop and is used by regular daily public & school bus services to and from the next village to Helston, Falmouth and other destinations.